Q: What is the 1095c Form?

 Q: When will employees receive the 1095c?

-A: They will be mailed no later than January 28, 2016 via U.S. Mail.
+A: The paper form will be mailed no later than January 28, 2022 via U.S. Mail.
 Please allow appropriate time for delivery.
 If you are to receive one, it will be included with your W2.

 Q: What do I do with the 1095c Form?